SathyaP13/MentalHealthSurvey/README.md

 * **`datapreprocess.py`:** Python script for cleaning, transforming, and preparing the raw data.
 * **`modeltraining.py`:** Python script for building, training, and evaluating the deep learning model.
+* **`biasevaluation.py`:** Python script for evaluating and assessing the model's fairness across different demographic groups.
 * **`mentalhealth.py`:** Python script for the interactive web application.
 * **`model/` directory:**
     * `preprocessor.pkl`: The fitted scikit-learn preprocessor object.